gullerya/data-tier/readme.md

 Changelog is found [here](docs/changelog.md).

+> Note: thanks the Piotr Pazola there is an ability to tie the data to the attributes rather than properties now (3.3.0).
+This is done via specifying the target 'property' starting with `data-`, which will cause `data-tier` to set the attribute to the tied data.

+> Note: the above solution of attributes tying is a narrowed case of a more generic, and yet still missing, functionality.
+This issue, attributes ties, will be addressed fully as part of the [Issue 74](https://github.com/gullerya/data-tier/issues/74) and [Issue 79](https://github.com/gullerya/data-tier/issues/79) work.

 ## Installation

 Use regular `npm install data-tier --save-prod` to use the library from your local environment: